Benefits of an energy audit

 Blower Door

-Sometimes auditors can review your utility bills to aid their analysis of your energy usage.
+Sometimes auditors will review your utility bills to aid their analysis of your energy usage.
 Some energy audit programs also install basic energy-saving measures during the audit, like LED light bulbs and water-saving aerators.

 The appointment length can vary, but it usually takes around 2–3 hours.